q3769/conseq4j/README.md

 sequence keys.
 In general, client-side multi-threading is not recommended when sequencing is imperative; instead, use conseq4j to provide both concurrency and sequencing.

-### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService
+### Style 1: Summon A Sequential Executor By Its Sequence Key, Then Use The Executor As With A JDK ExecutorService

 In this API style, sequence keys are used to summon executors of JDK type [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
 The same